EzzyUwU/EzzyUwU.github.io/README.md

 # EzzyUwU.github.io
-Utopic Gayos System description and list of alter types
+Utopic Gayos System Members and list of alter types in systems